College Bridge Program

 The need for college bridge programs

-The restoration of Pell Grant eligibility for incarcerated people, which takes full effect in July 2023, could significantly expand access to higher education programs.
-However, access alone is not enough.
 Currently and formerly incarcerated students, even those with a high school credential, often lack the crucial literacy and numeracy skills necessary to succeed in college.
-To meet this need, the PGP offers college readiness programming that helps incarcerated people acquire the writing, critical thinking and math skills required to access postsecondary programs, while fostering the sense of educational self-efficacy and confidence vital for success.
+To address this gap, the PGP offers a College Bridge program that supports incarcerated students who want to acquire the writing, critical thinking and math skills required to access postsecondary programs, and fosters educational self-efficacy and confidence vital for overall personal success.

 Humanities-rich writing and critical thinking course

-Strengthening students’ writing, critical thinking and meta-cognitive skills is especially important to ensure their success in higher education programs.
-For this reason, the first component of the PGP college bridge program is a writing course in which students learn to engage with a broad range of texts and express their opinions in an organized and persuasive manner, adapting their writing to different contexts and audiences.
-The course can be offered in a fully virtual, in person, or hybrid format and it has a modular structure that allows for a nine-week or twelve-week option.
+Strengthening students’ writing, critical thinking, and meta-cognitive skills is especially important to ensure success in higher education.
+For this reason, the first component of the College Bridge program is a writing course in which students learn to write in an organized and persuasive manner that can be applied to college admission essay writing, coursework, and professional writing needs like cover letters and resumes.